 SOIC required an efficient and cost-effective solution for reducing ferry emissions and decided that a hybrid and electric power system was the best solution.

 A major challenge for the new system was ensuring that it generated the required power to meet demand.
-Replicating the electric systems commonly used in large ships was not an option because their bulky AC generation systems are unsuitable for small passenger ferries.
+Replicating the electric systems commonly used in large ships was not an option.
+The reason was that their bulky AC generation systems are unsuitable for small passenger ferries.
 SOIC needed a more manageable energy generation system that was smaller, lighter and yet robust.

 Custom electrification solutions

-Danfoss worked with SOIC to electrify a vessel on the popular Cijian Island passenger ferry route that transports eight million passengers every year along the 650 meter route.
+Danfoss worked with SOIC to electrify a vessel on the popular Cijian Island passenger ferry route.
+It transports eight million passengers every year along the 650 meter route.

 Launching from berth every 15 minutes, the 100-tonne, 23 meter-long Ferry Happiness transports 15,000 passengers every day using two 300HP diesel engines.

 The Danfoss solution replaces the diesel engines with two Danfoss EM-PMI electric motors.
 They have synchronous reluctance-assisted permanent magnet technology – a smaller and more manageable solution than a diesel engine.